doctorfree/RoonCommandLine/README.md

 Contents
 --------

+[**roon**](Roon/roon) - Shell script front-end to run on systems that can SSH in to the Roon API server.
+This script can be used to issue Roon commands via the command line and SSH.

 [**play_artist**](Roon/play_artist) - Shell script front-end for playing a specified artist in my Roon library

 [**play_rp**](Roon/play_rp) - Shell script front-end for playing Radio Paradise Main Channel in a Roon zone